d12frosted/elpa-mirror/gnu/setup-readme.txt

-The `setup' macro simplifies repetitive configuration patterns.
+The `setup` macro simplifies repetitive configuration patterns, by providing context-sensitive local macros in `setup` bodies.

 For example, these macros:

    (setup shell